cxw620/rust-polyglot/docs/traits.rst

 Some of the same effects can be achieved with traits, particularly default trait methods, and/or macro crates like ``delegate`` or ``ambassador``.

+It follows from the ownership model that a method defined ``fn foo(self,...)`` consumes its argument (unless it's ``Copy``) so that it can no longer be used.
+This can used to good effect in typestate-like APIs.

 Traits